loicrouchon/symly/README.md

 want to deploy your centralized files.

 * **Seamless integration**:
-  by using symbolic links every change to tracked files will be immediately and available in the target directory, no matter the tool used to edit the files.
+  by using symbolic links every change to tracked files will be immediately and available in the repository, no matter the tool used to edit the files.
 * **Synchronization/Versioning ready**:
-  Any versioning or synchronization tool can be used on the target directory.
+  Any versioning or synchronization tool can be used on the repository.
 Gain instant benefit from your favorite tool diffs and rollbacks for your files.

 ### Is Linky limited to user configuration files?